 In other words, one needs to get to the Sotapanna stage (at least the Sotapanna Anugami stage with some understanding on Tilakkhana/Paṭicca Samuppāda) before starting on Satipaṭṭhāna bhavana.
-Of course, it is good to practice it even before.
-But it will be more effective after the Sotapanna Anugami stage.

 - As we discussed above, a huge amount of hidden defilements would have to be abandoned by "seeing through wisdom" first. - In other words, before proceeding on the Noble Path, one needs to figure out the Path.
 That is done with dassanena pahātabbā.